 Here’s a bit of my design process for creating the artwork for Lamentations 3:25.
-The verse itself was part of my ongoing #LetterforHisGlory challenge on Instagram, and I wanted to pair it with a wreath of some sort (part of a personal challenge to try creating different styles of digital wreaths).
+The verse itself was part of my ongoing #LetterforHisGlory challenge on Instagram.
+I wanted to pair it with a wreath of some sort (part of a personal challenge to try creating different styles of digital wreaths).

 As always, I start by focusing on the words of the verse, then I ask myself a few questions about it.
 In this way it goes further than simply lettering words, to actually meditating on God’s Word and hiding its truth in my heart.